gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Related Work

 \subsection{Transformers for Vision}

-Although the mechanism of attention that focuses directly on a specific region in an image has actually been studied in the image domain for quite some time~\citep{mnih2014recurrent,xu2015show,parmar2018image,woo2018cbam,cordonnier2019relationship,hu2018squeeze,zhang2020resnest}, it is only recently that vision models built principally on self-attention mechanisms have been proposed~\citep{carion2020end,wu2020visual,dosovitskiy2020image}.
-Of these, ViT~\citep{dosovitskiy2020image} (Figure~\ref{label:001}) produced competitive results and marked the beginning of research on vision models based on the Transformer architecture.
-Although it has only been a short time since they were proposed, Transformer for vision has become popular, and it has also been applied in related domains including video~\citep{liu2021video,arnab2021vivit} and 3D point cloud~\citep{guo2021pct}.
+Recently, vision models principally built on self-attention mechanisms have been proposed~\cite{carion2020end,wu2020visual,dosovitskiy2020image}.
+Of these, ViT~\cite{dosovitskiy2020image} (\figref{label:001}) produced competitive results and marked the beginning of research on vision models based on the Transformer architecture.
+In the 2D vision domain, a vast amount of research to improve ViT has been actively conducted.
+One trend is oriented toward improving learning strategies, such as~\cite{touvron2021training,chen2021empirical}, and another direction is the improvement of model architectures.